Cornutum/tcases/tcases-openapi/Using-TestWriter-API.md

 - **Implement `TestCaseWriter`**

   A TestCaseWriter must implement the `TestCaseWriter` interface.
-To provide some standard properties that can be customized in the command line, consider extending the [`BaseTestCaseWriter`](https://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/openapi/testwriter/BaseTestCaseWriter.html) class.
+To provide some helpful generic properties, consider extending the [`BaseTestCaseWriter`](#using-basetestcasewriter) class.

 - **Define the standard constructor**